There’s no doubt COVID-19 has affected every aspect of what we once considered to be a normal life.

 Usually, we would come and meet at your property, walk around, take some photos, sketch out some ideas on your agent’s floor plans.
 It’s an excellent opportunity for us all to get to know each other.

-We can now meet with you virtually and still keep that critical face to face element using technologies such as Zoom or Google Meets.
+We can now meet with you virtually and still keep that critical face to face element using technologies such as Zoom, Microsoft Teams or Google Meets.

 How do you prepare for remote consultation?